Skip to main content

 Procedural Fairness

 Besides having a fair reason, the termination process must adhere to procedural fairness.
-This involves issuing a termination notice, requesting an explanation from the employee, allowing time for a response, and conducting a fair domestic inquiry if necessary.
+This involves issuing a termination notice where required, requesting an explanation from the employee, allowing time for a response, and conducting a fair domestic inquiry if necessary.

 Termination Notice